google/glome/login/README.md

  1. Create a configuration file, see [example.cfg](example.cfg).
  1. Try it out by running `glome-login -c glome.cfg -- root`

+## Configuration

+In order to reduce external dependencies, a custom parser is used to read the configuration file.
+The parser supports a simplified version of the INI syntax with the following limitations:

+* Quoting and escaping is not supported.
+* Comments are allowed only at the start of the line and can begin with either `#` or `;`.

 ## Installation

 The installation is dependent on what system you are running.